snapser-community/snapser-byosnaps/basic/ByoSnapCSharp/README.md

 dotnet run generate-swagger
 ```

-- **snapend_create.py**: Script to create a new Snapend with an Auth snap and your BYOSnap.
+- **snapend_create.py**: [Only used if you are going through the automated tutorial] Script to create a new Snapend with an Auth snap and your BYOSnap.
 You will need your companyId and gameId, which you can retrieve from the Snapser web app.
 Usage
 ```bash
 # $companyId = Your company Id